 Daily Webhook ReportA summary of all webhook events sent the previous day (00:00 ~ 23:59 UTC) is sent via email to registered notification users every morning.
 This allows you to monitor webhook transmission status.

-Users are redirected to the set URL when KYC is completed.
+Users are redirected to the set URL when KYC is completed or when they are taken to an error page.

 When the return URL encryption function is activated, return URL parameters are encrypted and delivered.